Ayushee-3015/devops-3-tier-project/README.md

 ### ->The health check is performed using:
 ### curl -f http://host.docker.internal:5001/health

-### A successful response confirms that the application is running correctly.
+### ->A successful response confirms that the application is running correctly.

 ## 4. Deploy to Kubernetes
 ### Jenkins applies the Kubernetes manifests: